 Age 16 – The Adventures of Sherlock Holmes

-I’m not actually sure if I started reading Sherlock Holmes when I was sixteen, it could just as easily have been when I was fifteen or fourteen.
+I’m not actually sure if I started reading Sherlock Holmes when I was sixteen, it could just as easily have been when I was fifteen or seventeen.
 The stories were mostly short and often frustrating.
 I couldn’t solve the murder along with Sherlock because Watson’s point of view never mentioned the right details in the many paragraphs of flowery and overbearing description.
 He never included the necessary points of knowledge when going over the backstory of a crime.
 We were in his head, but somehow he was keeping secrets from us anyway.
 This later became a thing I did, and still do, in my own writing.

 On top of that, there was Sherlock Holmes.
 Oh, what a character.
 In real life he’d be a jerk, but as a fictional character he was endlessly fascinating, brave and admirable in the ways he’d serve out his own form of justice, intelligent in all his knowledge and patient observance.
 Of course, the other characters didn’t know he was fictional and therefore a fair many disliked him, and that was good.
 That made sense.
 That was how it was supposed to be.
 But I learned a bit more about what makes a likeable character from studying Arthur Conan Doyle’s work.
 (You know for sure he’s the author because he hated Holmes like many of the characters did.
 Our protagonists always seem real to us…)